muskanaul/ReactNativeDemo/README.md

 ## ❤ ReactNativeWeb Boilerplate ❤

-Demo that utilizes React-Native and React-Native-Web for iOS, Android, and Web compatibility with one code base.
+Boilerplate that utilizes React-Native and React-Native-Web for iOS, Android, and Web compatibility with one code base.

 👑 **Features** 👑
  - [x] Navigation (react-router for Web and react-navigation for